faraui/rgb-stip-realtime-music-visualizer/README.md

 # rgb-strip-realtime-music-visualiser
 Realtime LED RGB strip music visualiser.
 Firmware for a certain LED RGB stip is included.
+Written with numpy, sounddevice and pyserial Python libraries.

 The project is abandoned for more than 2 years and there is no intentions of resuming work on it.